Vincent and Franz

 Frantz was a bastard child of a housemaid and a judge

-He told me once himself not being shy of calling his mother a whore.
+Not being shy of calling his mother a whore.

 Frantz had a wealth of knowledge on self-gratification